Valentin-Morari/P4-WS21-MTCNN/README.md

 ![_out_0 890586359_peopledrivingcar_peopledrivingcar_59_144](https://user-images.githubusercontent.com/35852035/161250277-c0aa3d4a-c017-4d22-ab0b-801693956343.jpg)

-_Legend: Blue box - detected face, with a confidence score above it, and green - ground truth bounding box for the face, ideal result._
+_Legend: Blue box - detected face, with a confidence score above it, and green - ground truth bounding box for the face, ideal result.
+Image courtesy of WIDERFACE, with our project's results applied._

 Clone the environment using conda by running: conda env create -f environment.yml in the base folder containing environment.yml